Poland: Spotlight on Key Market Trends in Luxury Goods

 Fine wines, champagne and spirits and designer clothing and footwear remain the second and third largest categories

-Fine wines/champagne and spirits was the second largest category, registering a real increase of 45% in the five years to 2010.
+Fine wines/champagne and spirits was the second largest category, registering a real increase of 45% in the five years to 2010 to amount to PLN700 million.
 Its best performing categories were fine still light grape wine, luxury tequila/mezcal and luxury rum, which all achieved double-digit real growth rates over the review period.
 Luxury spirits categories are emerging in Poland, and undoubtedly benefited from the opening of a number of fashionable nightclubs, bars and luxury boutique hotels in the “noughties”, including Bar 13 at the Likus Concept Store, Blow Up Hall 5050 and Likus hotels and restaurants.